montrealjug/montrealjug.github.io/_posts/meetup/2021-02-09-midi-quarkus.md

 __Emmanuel Bernard__

 Emmanuel is Java Champion, Distinguished Engineer and Chief Architect Data at Red Hat (middleware).
-His work is Open Source.
 He is most well known for his contributions and leadership of the Hibernate projects as well as his contribution to Java standards.
 He co-presents on the Technical French podcast [Les Cast Codeurs](https://lescastcodeurs.com).

 His most recent endeavor is Quarkus (A Kubernetes Native Java stack tailored for GraalVM & OpenJDK HotSpot, crafted from the best of breed Java libraries and standards).